joshlogan103/snooker-api/README.md

-# Snooker API
+# Snooker API - Maximum Break

-An API for data on Snooker players and tournaments
+An application that allows Snooker enthusiasts to browse tournaments, analyze player performance, and track their attendence of events